thephilgray/gemini-phased-workflow/README.md

 `gpfw` is a globally-installable NPM command-line tool designed to standardize and streamline a 4-phase coding workflow (Research, Plan, Implement, Validate) using the Gemini CLI.
 It helps developers manage their thought process and code generation in a structured manner.

+## Inspiration

+This project was inspired by the article "[Claude Code](https://www.ashleyha.com/posts/claude-code)" by Ashley H. and the [humanlayer](https://github.com/humanlayer/humanlayer) project the article it references.
+The intention here was to achieve a similar workflow with Gemini.

 ## Features

 *   **Research**: Conduct research on a given goal using Gemini and save the output.